The key to higher visibility and more online sales via social media is finding the best Instagram hashtags for YOUR skin care business.

 …that puts us at needing HUNDREDS of usable hashtags for our accounts to use over a long span of time.

-If you’ve found yourself to this article, I’m sure you’ve also come across the various ‘popular skin care hashtag lists’ or ‘top hashtag lists for beauty accounts’.
+If you’ve found your way to this article, I’m sure you’ve also come across the various ‘popular skin care hashtag lists’ or ‘top hashtag lists for beauty accounts’.

 I’m also sure you’re wondering why we can’t just look up one of those lists, pick out the best hashtags for your skin care business, and then quickly add them to our posts because ‘if it ain’t broke, don’t fix it’.